 All educators must be able to understand a range of policies and standards.
 If you require English language support for this, your FDC coordinator can assist you.

-Completing this form does not commit you to seek registration as a home based educator with our service.
+Feel free to enquire with one of our Customer Service Officers at the FDC Business and Customer Support Centre.
+Contacting us does not commit you to seek registration as a home-based educator with our service.
 Registration with a DECD service is subject to fulfilling all requirements.

 Phone (metro): 8343 6533